bilalmohib/bilalmohib/README.md

 -->
 I am a Web and mobile developer currently working in React,React native.I like to work on different programming projects.

+# Full Stack Development Blog
+> I know one thing if a developer is capable of performing CRUD operations in any tech stack in any database then he/she is capable of building large scale applications.
+As some who has the knowledge of building things from the groud up can go a long way in building any scalable software.
+<h3><a href="https://www.linkedin.com/newsletters/databases-are-not-difficult-6945124839913320448/?displayConfirmation=true">Full Stack Dev Blog</a></h3>
+> If you find time read out my published articles.
+It will teach you step by step without missing any thing.
+> Here I right about treding databases and how we can perform CRUD operations with them and improve our scalability.
+I have written three blogs till now:
+- 1) <a href="https://www.linkedin.com/newsletters/databases-are-not-difficult-6945124839913320448/?displayConfirmation=true">Next JS + Cassandra DB Todo App</a>****
+- 2) <a href="https://www.linkedin.com/pulse/how-develop-todo-app-next-js-redis-database-from-scratch-bilal">Next JS + Redis Todo App</a>****
+- 3) <a href="https://www.linkedin.com/pulse/how-develop-realtime-chat-app-using-redisjson-next-js-muhammad-bilal/">Real Time Chat App With Redis And Next JS</a>****

 <!--
 <h2>🔭 I’m currently working on <a href="https://taskencher.com/" title="TaskEncher- A Project Management System for Effective Collaboration and Team Management">
 TaskEncher